 Up to 20 years in corporate tax credits are available to companies with a headquarters relocation project or operating in the clean energy, financial services, life sciences, semiconductors or transportation equipment manufacturing sectors.
 In order to qualify, businesses must create 100 new full-time jobs in three years and make a total investment of a minimum of $25 million.

 Regional Incentive Programs

 Reduction of base rate demand and energy charges for companies that add 25 net new jobs and have an electrical demand of 500 kWh of which a minimum load factor of 50% must originate from a single point of delivery.
 Capex must exceed $500,000.

 Reduction of base rate demand and energy charges for companies that add 25 full-time equivalent new jobs and have an electrical demand of 350 kWh from a single meter.

 Rebates are available for new natural gas commercial appliances.
 Amounts vary by rebate category and customer class.

-International business can take advantage of added import flexibility on products for re-export and enjoy cash flow benefits and substantial savings on import fees.
+International businesses can take advantage of added import flexibility on products for re-export and enjoy cash flow benefits and substantial savings on import fees.

-*All incentives require a completed application and must be approved by the Polk County Board of County Commissioners before a building is purchased, lease is signed or announcement is made.
+*All incentives are performance-based and require a completed application and must be approved by the Polk County Board of County Commissioners before a building is purchased, a lease is signed or an announcement is made.
 These incentives are considered “but for” – meaning that but for the fact that these incentives were made available, the applicant company would be locating elsewhere.

 **Disclaimer: The CFDC and its partners have provided the above incentive information for companies interested in doing business in Central Florida.
 However, under no circumstances, are these incentives guaranteed.
 A business must meet the required qualifications to be eligible for incentives.
-If you would like to know if your business qualifies, please call 863-937-4430.
+If you would like to know if your business qualifies, please call Javier Marin at 863-937-4430 for a confidential consultation.